James Gray (British politician): Early life

-Born in Glasgow, Scotland, Gray is the eldest son of Very Rev Dr John Rodger Gray, Minister of Dunblane Cathedral and the 1977 Moderator of the General Assembly of the Church of Scotland, and Dr Sheila Mary Gray (née Whiteside), a GP.
+Born in Glasgow, Gray is the eldest son of Very Rev Dr John Rodger Gray, Minister of Dunblane Cathedral and the 1977 Moderator of the General Assembly of the Church of Scotland, and Dr Sheila Mary Gray (née Whiteside), a GP.

 Gray was educated at the Hillhead Primary School, Glasgow, and then the High School of Glasgow, a private school.
-He studied history at the University of Glasgow, where he graduated with an undergraduate Master of Arts (MA) in 1975.
-He continued post-graduate studies at Christ Church, Oxford, where he completed a history thesis in 1977.
+He studied history at the University of Glasgow, where he graduated with a Scottish Master of Arts first degree in 1975.
+He continued with post-graduate studies at Christ Church, Oxford, where he completed a history thesis in 1977.

 Early career

-From 1977, Gray worked as a graduate management trainee with P&O for a year, also joining the Honourable Artillery Company, a unit of the Territorial Army based in Islington, where he served for seven years becoming a graduate of the Royal College of Defence Studies with the Armed Forces Parliamentary Scheme.
+From 1977, Gray worked as a graduate management trainee with P&O for a year, also joining the Honourable Artillery Company, a unit of the Territorial Army based in Islington, where he served for seven years, becoming a graduate of the Royal College of Defence Studies with the Armed Forces Parliamentary Scheme.
 Gray was then engaged as a ship broker with Anderson Hughes before being admitted to the Freedom of the City of London in 1978, since when he has been a member of the Baltic Exchange.
 Managing director of GNI Freight Futures from 1984 until 1992, he was also a director of the Baltic Futures Exchange from 1989 to 1991.
 In 1987 he was awarded the Lloyd's of London Book Prize.

 Entering politics

-PPC for Charles Kennedy's seat of Ross, Cromarty and Skye at the 1992 general election, Gray was returned to Parliament for North Wiltshire constituency in 1997, becoming a Special Advisor to the Secretary of State for the Environment, Michael Howard, and to his successor John Gummer.
-His particular responsibility was to the Ministers of State for Housing, Local Government and the Environment from 1992 until 1995, when he became a Director of the public affairs consultancy Westminster Strategy.
+Grey stood unsuccessfully against Charles Kennedy in the seat of Ross, Cromarty and Skye at the 1992 general election.
+He later became a special advisor to the Secretary of State for the Environment, Michael Howard, and to his successor John Gummer.
+His particular responsibility was to the Ministers of State for Housing, Local Government and the Environment from 1992 until 1995, when he became a director of the public affairs consultancy Westminster Strategy.
 Gray also served as governor of two schools in Balham and in the London Borough of Wandsworth.
-In 1994, he was elected as Vice-Chairman of Tooting Conservative Association, serving for two years.
+In 1994, he was elected as vice-chairman of Tooting Conservative Association, serving for two years.